Kevin Lankinen

-Kevin Lankinen (born 28 April 1995) is a Finnish professional ice hockey goaltender for the Nashville Predators of the National Hockey League (NHL).
+Kevin Lankinen (born 28 April 1995) is a Finnish professional ice hockey goaltender for the Vancouver Canucks of the National Hockey League (NHL).
+He has previously played for the Chicago Blackhawks and Nashville Predators.

 Playing career

 Liiga

-Lankinen has played primarily for HIFK of the SM-liiga, from 2014 to 2018.
-He also played one match for Jokerit and two for KooKoo, and ten for Kiekko-Vantaa of Mestis.
+Lankinen has played primarily for HIFK of the Liiga from 2014 to 2018.
+He also played one match for Jokerit and two for KooKoo, and 10 for Kiekko-Vantaa of Mestis.

 In 2014, Lankinen signed a three-year contract with HIFK.
-In the 2015 playoffs, he participated in the longest game in SM-liiga's history, lasting 134 minutes and 14 seconds.
+In the 2015 playoffs, he participated in the longest game in Liiga's history, lasting 134 minutes and 14 seconds.
 His team won 2–1 and advanced to the quarterfinals.